- Many cat breeds have pheomelanin pigment balance that gives them a red, orange, or yellow hue. But there is no solid red cat breed.

 #2: Manx — A Wild Irish Rose

 The history of the Manx spans at least three centuries, making it one of the oldest cat breeds alive.
 And given its Irish origins on the Isle of Man, it only makes sense that ginger, and particularly red, coats are both frequent and diverse.
 Practically any combination of red and pattern you could expect to find in a cat appears in the Manx — though this is certainly a lot more than just a red cat breed.
 These cats are completely tailless and are known for their tendency to hop like a rabbit.
-They might look goofy, but these cats are capable hunters that were commonly employed on ships.
+They might look goofy, but these cats are capable hunters that were commonly employed on ships, or utilized by farmers to cut down rodent populations.

 Suggested Red Cat Name: Finnegan